Coded Illumination for Improved Lensless Imaging: Discussion

-\textbf{Limitations.} \begin{itemize}[leftmargin=4mm,topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1pt] \item The field-of-view and resolution of reconstructed images are limited by the resolution of illumination patterns. \item Coded illumination hardware can bring additional cost and complexity to the system design. \item Our current system cannot capture dynamic scenes because our model requires multiple measurements of every scene under different illumination patterns. \item The shifting dots patterns are simple and easy to implement, but they reduce the light throughput. \item The camera and projector are co-located in our setup; therefore coded illumination does not provide a direct advantage toward depth estimation.
-Reconstruction of 3D and dynamic scenes are worthy future directions.
+\begin{itemize}[leftmargin=4mm,topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1pt] \item The resolution of reconstructed images are limited by the resolution of illumination patterns. \item Coded illumination hardware can bring additional cost and complexity to the system design. \item Our current system cannot capture dynamic scenes because our model requires multiple measurements of every scene under different illumination patterns. \item The shifting dots patterns are simple and easy to implement, but they reduce the light throughput. \item The camera and projector are co-located in our setup; therefore coded illumination does not provide a direct advantage toward depth estimation.
+Reconstruction of 3D and dynamic scenes with this framework is possible and requires additional work \cite{zheng2022coded3d}. \item Similar to other active illumination systems, the performance of our method will suffer under strong ambient lights (see supplementary). \item Our imaging model does not account for non-Lambertian objects, and any such object can cause artifacts in the reconstruction (see supplementary).

 \end{itemize}